SadraCoding/zkpass-esp32/README.md

 ## Step 3: Configure the ESP32

-Navigate to the backend directory:
+Navigate to the backend directory And Install Python dependencies
-Install Python dependencies:
 ```bash
 pip install -r requirements.txt
 ```

 This step sends the necessary configuration from your computer to the freshly programmed ESP32.
 1. Navigate to the project directory:
    ```bash
    cd esp32